 - Writing Captivating Dialogue

-When I was done with Aaron Sorkin’s Masterclass I was able to apply a lot of screenwriting techniques to my nonfiction writing projects.
+When I was done with Aaron Sorkin’s Masterclass, I was able to apply a lot of screenwriting techniques to my nonfiction writing projects, such as scene writing.

 R.L.
 Stine Teaches Writing For Young Audiences